frame-lang/frame-docs/getting_started/machine_block.rst

 ^^^^^^^^^^^

-By definition, state machines always have a single designated **start state** the system is in upon creation (and before initalization).
+By definition, state machines always have a single designated **start state** the system is in upon creation (and before initialization).
-Not surprsingly, Frame defines the start state as first state in a system spec.
+Not surprisingly, Frame defines the start state as first state in a system spec.
 For our system that is **$Hello**.

 So our system has a start state dedicated to "Hello", which, despite possibly seeming excessive, at least